Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Results

 where $A = \pi r^{2}$ is the valve orifice area.
 The Reynolds number is much greater than one and indicates that the flow was in a physically unstable regime.

-A comparison between the phase-averaged velocity sampled onto the MRI grid with the instantaneous flow field and no resampling is shown in Figure \ref{fine_res_comparison}.
+A comparison between the phase-averaged velocity resampled onto the MRI grid, the phase-averaged velocity without resampling, the instantaneous flow field without resampling and the MRI velocity field is shown in Figure \ref{fine_res_comparison}.
+The coarser resolution is visible as a ``stair-stepping'' or ``pixelated'' effect on the phase-averaged resampled velocity, whereas the edges of the jet are more smooth in the phase-averaged velocity with no resampling.
+Otherwise, the resampled velocity appears qualitatively similar to the phase-averaged velocity with no resampling.
 Fine scale features were present in the instantaneous field that were lost in the phase-averaging and resampling process.
 There was more variation in the local velocity of the center of the jet and local areas of high velocity at the edges of the jet that suggested vortices.
 Vortical structures adjacent to the jet and in the areas of reversed flow were apparent.
-These comparisons suggest that 4D flow MRI data loses substantial fine-scale flow features in the flow field via phase-averaging and resampling.
+These comparisons suggest that 4D flow MRI data may lose substantial fine-scale flow features in the flow field via phase-averaging.

 The $L^1$ and $L^{2}$ relative errors on the velocity magnitude and the $x$ component of velocity indicated quantitative agreement in the velocity field between simulation and experiment during systole (Table \ref{integrals}).
 We computed the relative error on the full domain and on the three slices $x = $ 0, 0.625 and 1.25 cm.
-The $L^1$ relative error of velocity magnitude on the full domain ranged from 0.26-0.32.
-At all three slices, the relative error was below 0.36 through systole, and at peak flow was 0.28, 0.28 and 0.31 at $x = $ 0, 0.625 and 1.25 cm, respectively.
-The $L^{1}$ relative error of the $x$ component on the entire domain was 0.26 at peak flow.
-At $x = 0$ and $x$ = 0.625 cm, the relative error was below 0.34 through systole with values of 0.28 and 0.25 at peak flow, respectively.
-At $x = 1.25$ cm, the relative error was 0.38 at peak flow.
+The $L^1$ relative error of velocity magnitude on the full domain ranged from 0.20-0.34.
+At all three slices, the relative error was below 0.37 through systole, and at peak flow was 0.25, 0.25 and 0.32 at $x = $ 0, 0.625 and 1.25 cm, respectively.
+The $L^{1}$ relative error of the $x$ component on the entire domain was 0.36 at peak flow.
+At $x = 0$ and $x$ = 0.625 cm, the relative error was below 0.29 through systole with values of 0.25 and 0.21 at peak flow, respectively.
+At $x = 1.25$ cm, the relative error was 0.44 at peak flow.
 This error was larger than the error of the other slices, likely because there was more reverse flow that was not aligned between simulation and experiment at that slice.
-The $L^{2}$ relative error of velocity magnitude ranged from 0.33-0.41 over the full domain, and from 0.24-0.39 on the slices.
-At peak flow, errors were 0.35 on the full domain, and 0.30, 0.26 and 0.37 at slices at $x = $ 0, 0.625 and 1.25 cm, respectively.
-On the $x$ component, errors ranged from 0.30-0.45 on the full domain, and 0.24-0.46 on the slices.
+The $L^{2}$ relative error of velocity magnitude ranged from 0.27-0.41 over the full domain, and from 0.25-0.40 on the slices.
+At peak flow, errors were 0.38 on the full domain, and 0.29, 0.25 and 0.38 at slices at $x = $ 0, 0.625 and 1.25 cm, respectively.
+On the $x$ component, errors ranged from 0.31-0.50 on the full domain, and 0.23-0.48 on the slices.